 Each employment action or policy is identified, and reviewed to determine if the company has:

-Since the affirmative action program covers all EEO elements of employment, it becomes a tool
+Since the affirmative action plan covers all EEO elements of employment, it becomes a tool

-to evaluate the employer's performance under Title VII of the CRA of 1964, The ADA and other laws
+to evaluate the employer's performance under Title VII of the CRA of 1964 & 1991 (as amended), The ADA and other laws

 order and guidelines issued by the government to protect employees from discrimination.

 - Exposure, and if it does,